warbacon/nvim-config/README.md

 ## Introduction

-Extremely performant minimalist Neovim configuration that stays out of your way.
-Uses some code from LazyVim.
+Minimalist and responsive configuration Neovim configuration that stays out of your way.